Presented as part of

 Who has, and who doesn’t have, the power to make decisions in our democracy?

+From October 1 through November 30, 2020, the Skirball Cultural Center hosted The Official Unofficial Voting Station, a project by artist Aram Han Sifuentes.
 A radical expansion of the democratic spirit, The Official Unofficial Voting Station offers symbolic voting power to all people.
 It is meant to start conversations about disenfranchisement, civics, and belonging in American life.

 The United States Constitution establishes the ability of ordinary people to make decisions regarding their government, but limits have applied since the very beginning.
 For the past 250 or so years, the laws controlling who can vote have changed to enfranchise new groups—including people who do not own property, people who were formerly enslaved, and women—but more recent trends have restricted voting rights and created new barriers for voters.